VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 virtual void resume(void* owner);
 ```

-Through the life of a program, the `VUEngine` instance will enter different `GameState`s, each representing a screen that is presented to the user for him to interact with.
+Through the life of a program, the [VUEngine](/documentation/api/class-vu-engine/) instance will enter different [GameState](/documentation/api/class-game-state/)s, each representing a screen that is presented to the user for him to interact with.

-`StateMachine`s can be used by other classes, they are not exclusive to the `VUEngine` class. `Actor`s, which are used to implement enemies, vehicles, etc., can use `StateMachine`s to define the logic that drives their behavior with custom states that inherit from the generic `State` class.
+[StateMachine](/documentation/api/class-state-machine/)s can be used by other classes, they are not exclusive to the [VUEngine](/documentation/api/class-vu-engine/) class.
+[Actor](/documentation/api/class-actor/)s, which are used to implement enemies, vehicles, etc., can use [StateMachine](/documentation/api/class-state-machine/)s to define the logic that drives their behavior with custom states that inherit from the generic [State](/documentation/api/class-state/) class.

 ## Components

 Lately, we have been changing the engine to fully embrace composition over inheritance as much as possible.
-It now provides a generic class, `Entity`, that represents a spatial transformation (position, rotation and scale) to which an arbitrary number of `Component`s can be attached.
-The following is the complete list of the kind of `Component`s that the engine currently supports:
+It now provides a generic class, [Entity](/documentation/api/class-entity/), that represents a spatial transformation (position, rotation and scale) to which an arbitrary number of [Component](/documentation/api/class-component/)s can be attached.
+The following is the complete list of the kind of [Component](/documentation/api/class-component/)s that the engine currently supports:

 ```cpp
 /// Component types